eriktim/openapi-elm/book/customization.md

 updateUser : Api.Data.User -> Api.Request Api.Data.User
 ```

-`updateUser` takes an gives us a `Api.Data.User`.
+`updateUser` takes and gives us a `Api.Data.User`.
 If we rather work with our
 own `CustomUser` instead we can map both the input and the output types using
 composition and `Api.map`: